 2.Four year optometry degree followed by three years of optometric work experience outside Canada.

-This information is on the Canadian College of Optometry website.
-Note that overseas qualified optometrists must complete, in addition to the above, further bridging courses in Canada which are described on their website.
+Note that overseas qualified optometrists must complete, in addition to the above, further bridging courses in Canada.

 |Alternative qualifications accepted:||